 CHECKING THE PERFORMANCE

 The technician should wait until AFTER the cleaning to check the performance.
-That way, a dirty filter or blower wheel won’t be a potential cause of problems.
+That way, a dirty filter or blower wheel won't skew any of the measurements.
 The unit should run for about 15-20 minutes to give the components time to dry and equalize before the technician starts checking the performance.

-Mini-splits don’t contain much refrigerant, so our techs try to minimize losses; they typically use probes or temperature clamps rather than gauge manifolds whenever possible.
-Technicians will also check the electrical components with their meters; they will ensure that the voltage and amperage are all within an acceptable range.
-While the unit runs, the tech will also check line temperatures and airflow as well as listen for abnormal sounds.
+Mini-splits don't contain much refrigerant, so our techs try to minimize losses; they typically use probes or temperature clamps rather than gauge manifolds whenever possible.
+Technicians will also check the electrical components, ensuring that the voltage and amperage are all within an acceptable range.
+While the unit runs, the tech will also check the refrigerant line temperatures and airflow, as well as listen for abnormal sounds.

 In some cases, we pull the refrigerant charge out of the unit and weigh it if the line temperatures seem off.
 If there is enough refrigerant, we'll return it to the system.
 Sometimes, there will be too much refrigerant or too little; the technician may have to add or recover some refrigerant.

-So, a lot happens maintenance calls for ductless mini-splits.
-The procedure may take up to a few hours, but it’s necessary to keep your mini-split working at its best to keep your home healthy and comfortable.
+The entire maintenance procedure may take up to a few hours, especially if you have multiple ductless heads you want the technician to maintain, but it's necessary to keep your mini-split working at its best to keep your home healthy and comfortable.
 A good maintenance program is a key part of owning ductless mini-splits, and HVAC companies like Kalos can offer regular, thorough maintenance for your ductless mini-splits.